 Testing Active Directory restoration independently from other systems is essential, as it often reveals vulnerabilities or broken processes.
-Who would be held accountable for a failed recovery caused by flaws in your AD DR plan?
+Who would be held accountable for a failed recovery caused by flaws in your AD Disaster Recovery plan?

 Active Directory literally holds the keys to your kingdom.
-Therefore, establishing an AD-specific recovery and DR plan to address these vulnerabilities is essential.
+Therefore, establishing an AD-specific recovery and Disaster Recovery plan to address these vulnerabilities is essential.

-Readiness evaluation: Have you made Active Directory a priority?
+Readiness evaluation: Have you made Active Directory Disaster Recovery a priority?

 Use these questions to analyze your current practices.
 Does anything set off alarm bells?